FMTools/FeatureIDE-wiki/Home.md

 FeatureIDE is an Eclipse-based IDE that supports all phases of feature-oriented software development for the development of Software product lines(SPLs): domain analysis, domain implementation, requirements analysis, and software generation.
 Different SPL implementation techniques are integrated such as feature-oriented programming (FOP), aspect-oriented programming (AOP), delta-oriented programming (DOP), and preprocessors.

-You may also visit FeatureIDE's home page: http://www.fosd.de/featureide/

 ### Quick-Navigation:

 <table>